+This article will discuss Facebook organic reach and give you six steps on how to increase it.
 Often brands spend their days devising a Facebook marketing strategy only to see their post go live and ultimately show very little traffic or engagement.
-You immediately think what went wrong or what if no one really likes our brand?
+You immediately think what went wrong? or what if no one really likes our brand?

 Do not go down that dark rabbit hole because Facebook organic reach is still a struggle for even some of the biggest brands.
 Let’s get real, Facebook organic reach is extremely tough for those looking to boost their page without ads.
-However there are ways to improve your reach and build a Facebook audience.
+However there are ways to improve your reach.
+In addition, there are ways to build a Facebook audience.

 Here are six steps to help your brand increase Facebook organic reach.